ruanyl/vim-gh-line/README.md

 let g:gh_gitlab_only_http = 1
 ```

-#### Use a git remote with CGit front end:
+#### Use a git remote with Cgit front end:
-For CGit frontends, the user needs to specify a pattern -> sub mapping to
+For Cgit frontends, the user needs to specify a pattern -> sub mapping to
 compile the url. `vim-gh-line` uses the `origin` remote of your repo heuristicly to
 come up with the url of the hosting site.
 For cgit deployments, there is no
 simple heuristic to compile the url of the cgit frontend's webpage.